 Please note that the director, Mark Levin, can't personally cover losses if we have to cancel this trip because of unforeseen circumstances.
 With the pandemic of 2020 we were lucky in that all our vendors refunded all the money we had paid for reservations, etc and parents didn't lose any funds.
 That cannot be guaranteed for this trip.
 Many vendors are hesitant to take groups because they're afraid of late cancellations of a group.
 In the event that the trip has to be canceled because of circumstances out of our control, we will refund every cent we can get back from vendors.
 But signing up your son for this trip means you understand and agree that the amount we can't recover could be lost.
 We've never had to include a statement like this before, but the Covid pandemic has changed things.

 We want to be fair about refunds and do understand that things happen to change plans.
 Our program this year is especially set to have a small enrollment, about half the usual number.
 For this reason, it's hard to refund money unless a boy is accepted from the waitlist.
-No matter what, some of the refund will never be refunded including $100 of the deposit that goes for the registration fee (even if the trip has to be canceled for reasons out of our control).
+No matter what, some of the refund will never be refunded including $200 of the deposit that goes for the registration fee (even if the trip has to be canceled for reasons out of our control).
 This is because the director will have already spent money and time that can't be recouped.
 The airlines deposit is also non-refundable unless a boy takes your son's place.
 The same goes for fees paid to vendors (the motel, activities, etc.) that might be non-refundable.
-These days vendors are asking for non-refundable payments up front based on their losses with groups in the past, especially from the pandemic.
-The motel where we'll be staying on the Colorado trip will be asking us to pay the entire bill in January and that it will not be refundable for any reason.
-They will allow us to drop one room without penalty as late as March 1.
-So know that the portion of the fee that goes toward lodging may not be refundable.
+These days vendors are asking for non-refundable payments up front based on their losses with groups in the past, especially from pandemic related.

 Students are expected to obey all regulations and rules and codes of conduct that might be set by the places we visit, the local culture, or by the trip leaders.
 We have the right to send home with notice to parent or guardian, at parents’ expense, and without escort, any participant who does not adhere to the rules and regulations, or who infringes upon others’ enjoyment of the trip.